treble37/concurrent_tree/README.md

 This is a proving ground to test all the concepts I'm learning in Elixir - OTP, supervision, ets, etc.

+## Feature Checklist

+* Add ets cache for storing numbers on worker computation [done]
+* Add CLI interface to fire up multiple workers to do multiple Fibonacci computations

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed